nguyendylan164-droid/4337-Project-1/devlog.md

 11:54 AM
 As far as I understand, this project is creating a prefix-notation calculator using Racket which is a functional programming language.
 I can either choose to run the program in two modes: interactive and batch.
-Currently, I am leaning towards running the program in interactive mode first, in order to test expressions.
+Currently, I plan on running the program in interactive mode first, in order to test expressions.
 Once interactive mode works I plan to switch to batch mode.

 Session 1